trayldev/structure-todo-list-project/README.md

 Install express with `npm install --save express`

-Paste this code into your package.json file in your project directory
+Paste this code into your package.json file in your project directory.

 ```
 {